-What is GemX Path Analysis?
+What is GemX Journey Analysis?

-Path Analysis is an interactive chart in GemX that shows the sequence of pages visitors go through during a session on your Shopify store.
+Journey Analysis is an interactive chart in GemX that shows the sequence of pages visitors go through during a session on your Shopify store.

 It helps you understand how visitors enter your store, how they move between key pages, and where they drop off before completing checkout.